 The two main towns on the island are Hilo in the east and Kailua-Kona in the west.
 There are decent sized airports at each location.
 Hilo International Airport kept the 'international' in its name even after international flights stopped.
-Only United Airlines has a direct flight to and from Hilo to the continental U.S. Most people take an interisland flight from Hilo to Honolulu and get on a mainland flight there to return home.
+Only United Airlines has a direct flight to and from Hilo to the continental U.S. Most visitors take an interisland flight from Hilo to Honolulu and get on a mainland flight there to return home.
 Unless you are flying on United directly to Hilo, you will probably stop at Honolulu before transferring to a Hilo flight.
-A few airlines have flights that stop on Maui before continuing to Hilo.
+Both Hawaiian Air and Southwest have interisland flights between Honolulu and Hilo.

-At the Kona International Airport, international flights come in from Vancouver, South Korea and Japan.
-At this writing, there are domestic flights in and out of Kona on Alaska Air, American, Delta, Hawaiian, Makani Kai Air, Mokulele, Southwest and United.
+At the Kona International Airport, international flights come in from Vancouver and Japan.
+At this writing, there are domestic and interisland flights in and out of Kona on Alaska Air, American, Delta, Hawaiian, Makani Kai Air, Mokulele, Southwest and United.

 © 2012 Stephanie Launiu